MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/Update-Nano-Server.md

 ms.author: jaimeo
 ---
 # Updating Nano Server
-This topic includes information about updating Nano Server using a variety of methods.
-When updating Nano Server, it's important to keep in mind that, compared to other installation options of Windows Server, Nano Server follows a more active servicing model similar to the experience with Windows 10.
-Specifically, these periodic releases are known as Current Branch for Business (CBB) releases.
-This approach supports customers who are moving at a cloud cadence of rapid development lifecycles and wish to innovate more quickly.
+Nano Server offers a variety of methods for staying up to date.
+Compared to other installation options of Windows Server, Nano Server follows a more active servicing model similar to that of Windows 10.
+These periodic releases are known as **Current Branch for Business (CBB)** releases.
+This approach supports customers who nt to innovate more quickly and move at a cloud cadence of rapid development lifecycles.
 More information about CBB is available on the [Windows Server Blog](https://blogs.technet.microsoft.com/windowsserver/2016/07/12/windows-server-2016-new-current-branch-for-business-servicing-option/).

-Similar to Windows 10, Nano Server is serviced between CBB releases through a series of cumulative updates.
+**Between these CBB releases**, Nano Server stays current with a series of *cumulative updates*.
 For example, the first cumulative update for Nano Server was released on September 26, 2016 with [KB3192366](https://support.microsoft.com/en-us/kb/3192366).
 With this and subsequent cumulative updates, we provide various options for installing these updates on Nano Server.
 In this article, we'll use the KB3192366 update as an example to illustrate how to obtain and apply cumulative updates to Nano Server.
 For more information on the cumulative update model, see the [Microsoft Update blog](https://blogs.technet.microsoft.com/mu/2016/10/25/patching-with-windows-server-2016/).

 > [!NOTE]
 > If you install an optional Nano Server package from media or online repository, it won't have recent security fixes included.
-So you need to be sure to install the latest cumulative update after installing any optional packages.
+So you should install the latest cumulative update after installing any optional packages.

-In the case of the Cumulative Update for Windows Server 2016: September 26, 2016 ([KB3192366](https://support.microsoft.com/en-us/kb/3192366)), you need to install the latest Servicing Stack Update for Windows 10 Version 1607: August 23, 2016 as a prerequisite ([KB3176939](https://support.microsoft.com/en-us/kb/3176936)).
-For most of the options below, you'll need the .msu files containing the .cab update packages.
+In the case of the Cumulative Update for Windows Server 2016: September 26, 2016 ([KB3192366](https://support.microsoft.com/en-us/kb/3192366)), you should first install the latest Servicing Stack Update for Windows 10 Version 1607: August 23, 2016 as a prerequisite ([KB3176939](https://support.microsoft.com/en-us/kb/3176936)).
+For most of the options below, you need the .msu files containing the .cab update packages.
 Visit the Microsoft Update Catalog to download each of these update packages:
 - [http://catalog.update.microsoft.com/v7/site/Search.aspx?q=KB3192366](http://catalog.update.microsoft.com/v7/site/Search.aspx?q=KB3192366)
 - [http://catalog.update.microsoft.com/v7/site/Search.aspx?q=KB3176936](http://catalog.update.microsoft.com/v7/site/Search.aspx?q=KB3176936)